-Situated in India’s northwest corner, the city of Amritsar is a major cultural and economic hub in the heart of the Punjab state.
-The city of just over a million people is perhaps best known as the sacred center of the Sikh religion, a spiritual movement to which 27 million people devote themselves.
+Situated in India’s northwest corner, the city of Amritsar is a major cultural and economic hub.
+The city of just over a million people is the sacred center of the Sikh religion, a spiritual movement to which 27 million people devote themselves.
 Amritsar is also known for its savoury cuisine, carpets, and fabrics, and historically — as the site of the Jallianwala Bagh massacre.
 From temples to tea, food, and scenery, there is a lot to absorb when experiencing Amritsar.

 The Golden Temple

-A glittering golden beacon, the temple is surrounded by a large pool of water.
-It will not only rob you of your breath with its beauty but lend an intense and profound experience to anyone willing to open themselves to its sacred grace.
+The temple is by a large pool of water and is a glittering golden beacon.
 That’s real gold plating the massive marble structure, and yes, you can bathe in the surrounding holy pool, also known as the Amrit Sarovar (Pool of Nectar).

-Dress in light clothing, cover your shoulders, and budget a good three hours to give yourself time to soak it all in.
+Dress in light clothing and cover your shoulders.
+Budget a good three hours to give yourself time to soak it all in.

 Where to Eat — For Free!

-Like most of India, there is always an incredible culinary experience just around the corner in Amritsar, but the city also offers up an altogether unique experience you won’t find anywhere else — the largest free kitchen in the world.
+Like most of India, there is always an incredible culinary experience just around the corner in Amritsar.
+The city also offers up an altogether unique experience you won’t find anywhere else.
+Amritsar has the largest free kitchen in the world.
 The Guru Ka Langar, located in the Golden Temple itself, feeds 75,000 people on a normal day, and up to 100,000 on weekends and holidays.

-You’ll sit elbow to elbow with men, women, and children from diverse backgrounds, enjoying wholesome, simple vegetarian cuisine prepared up by hundreds of volunteers.
+You’ll sit elbow to elbow with men, women, and children from diverse backgrounds.
+Together you will enjoying wholesome, simple vegetarian cuisine prepared up by hundreds of volunteers.
 The entire experience is a reflection of the generous, open and inclusive nature of the Sikh faith.
-The communal kitchen is open around the clock, and no one is turned away.
-The huge amount of food consumed on a daily basis is only made possible by the kindness of donations, so if you are able to do so, pay it forward.
+The communal kitchen is open around the clock, and no one is turned away thanks to the kindness of donations.

 Where to Stay

 Amritsar’s accommodations offer something for traveling tastes and budgets of all kinds.
-You can find a safe, clean quarters for under $20USD per night in some areas, with prices increasing slightly as you get near the city center.
+You can find a safe, clean quarter for under $20USD per night in some areas.
+Prices increase slightly as you get near the city center.